-What animal is featured on the Welsh flag.
+What animal is depicted on the Welsh flag?
 National symbols of Wales

 • 19.06.2022